-The other problematic aspect of the research is related to the collection of all necessary documents and information - that sometimes must be too detailed - .
+In the case of small buildings such as this one, evaluation process is feasible and practicable.
+The most problematic aspects of the research has been those related to the collection of all necessary documents and information - that sometimes must be too detailed -.
 For this reason, we chose to perform ENERBUILD evaluation process using data provided by Leed certification protocol.
 So, we had to verify where these two systems overlap and which Leed credits correspond (even partly) to ENERBUILD criteria and which have been tried for the considered building.
 However, if there is no correspondence (as in the case of credit D2, and, partly, credit B1) or a Leed credit has not been tried, we considered the correspondent ENERBUILD criterion not satisfied.
 Section C and criteria B3 and E1 - which have no Leed equivalent - are instead calculated separately, according to the instructions of the manual.